milouz-corp/VLC-web-protcol/README.md

 -register the vlc:// protocol

--add it to the chrome whitlist to remove the annoying  (each time) confirmation.
+-add it to the chrome whitelist to remove the annoying  (each time) confirmation.

 ## Binary

-You can dowload the lateset released here :
+You can dowload the latest released here :
 [Download](https://github.com/milouz-corp/VLC-web-protcol/releases/latest/download/VLC-web-protocol.exe)

 then try the following link :